Life Skills & Character Education

 Curriculum Intent

-Life skills is particularly important as it covers all the topics that you want your children to know that are not a part of an exam subject.
-Mortgages, CVs, internet safety are just a few of the topics that are taught.
+Life Skills is particularly important as it covers all the topics that you want your children to know that are not a part of an exam subject.
+Healthy relationships, positive wellbeing, mortgages, CVs and internet safety are just a few of the topics that are taught.
 Sunbury Manor wants to stay in line with requirements to prepare our students for all aspects of life.
-Life Skills and Personal Social Health Economic (PSHE) education to plug the gaps that are left by the exam subjects whilst working closely together with these subjects to ensure cross-curricular links.
+Life Skills contributes to plug the gaps that are left by the exam subjects whilst working closely together with these subjects to ensure cross-curricular links.

-In KS3 we cover relationship and sex education which includes the following topics: bullying, safety online, sexting and body image.
-We cover health and wellbeing with topics such as puberty, first aid and anxiety.
-Finally, we cover essential life administration skills including budgeting, payslips and criminal law.
+In KS3 we cover the statutory requirements for relationship and sex education, which include a range of topics such as: bullying, safety online, consent, safe sex (contraception), sexting and the law and body image.
+We also cover the statutory requirements for health and wellbeing with topics such as the law and risks associated with drugs and alcohol, puberty, first aid and mental health.
+Finally, we cover a range of topics that fit within living in the wider world, these include essential life administration skills including budgeting, understanding payslips and criminal law.

-In KS4 we continue to cover relationship and sex education but venture in more difficult topics with forced marriages, break ups and LGBT+.
+In KS4 we continue to cover relationship and sex education but venture in more difficult topics with, revenge porn, sexual harassment and abuse, forced marriages, break ups and understanding the LGBT+ community.
 We cover financial topics like savings & pensions, social topics that include the UK legal system and electoral systems and many more.

-Life Skills and PSHE are taught in an interactive manner.
+Life Skills is taught in an interactive manner.
 We believe that the sharing of experiences from teacher and student, and the exchange of opinions is paramount to teaching our students the essentials to be independent and in charge of their own future.
 Everything is based on resources that will engage students to take charge of their own learning and form well formulated opinions.

 Autumn